 I do not praise you," 1 Corinthians 11'17-22.

-At an earlier time Jesus had given him instructions to deliver to these Corinthian Believers regarding the keeping of the Lord's Supper, which he had done.
+At an earlier time Jesus had given Paul instructions to deliver to the Corinthians for the purpose of establishing His New Covenant Kingdom Passover.
+He had done that.

-Now he is having to do it again - and more.
+Now he is having to do it again.
 He reminds them:

 "I received from the Lord that which I also delivered to you: that the Lord Jesus on the same night in which He was betrayed took bread;